pombreda/lepl/doc-src/advanced.rst

   <api/redirect.html#lepl.matchers.Literal>`_) with regular expressions so the
   function `regexp_rewriter()
   <api/redirect.html#lepl.regexp.rewriters.regexp_rewriter>`_ takes a ``use``
   parameter.
-When his parameter is ``False`` regular expressions are only used if they are part of a matcher tree that includes repetition.
+When this parameter is ``False`` regular expressions are only used if they are part of a matcher tree that includes repetition.
 This is the case for the provided configurations above, so they can be used without worrying that they may slow down parsers.

+  There are various restrictions about which matchers can be translated to regular expressions.
+The most important are that regular expressions cannot include recursive loops or transformations.
+So rewriting of regular expressions is typically restricted to those parts of the parser that recognise individual words.

 .. index:: search, backtracking .. _backtracking: